AnimeSwap/v1-sdk/README.md

     fromAmount: aptosAmount,
     toAmount: output.amount,
     fixedCoin: 'from',  // fixed input coin
+    toAddress: '0xA1ice', // receive `toCoin` address.
+In the most case, should be the same as sender address
     slippage: 0.05,     // 5%
     deadline: 20,       // 20 minutes
   })